FoundationVision/.github/profile/README.md

 Hello!
 This is the GitHub space for the **FoundationVision @ ByteDance**.

-We are dedicated to **exploring the frontiers of multimodal intelligence, with the ultimate goal of constructing Artificial General Intelligence (AGI)**.
+We are dedicated to **exploring the frontiers of multimodal intelligence, with the ultimate goal of building Artificial General Intelligence systems (AGI)**.

 Our research focuses on **deep learning and multimodal intelligence**.
 We are particularly interested in:
 * Visual Foundation Models, Generative Pretrained Models and Large Language Models.